-Irish businesses have been hit by a major IT outage that grounded airlines, disrupted financial services and hit media groups globally.
+Irish businesses and consumers have been hit by a major IT outage that grounded airlines, disrupted financial services and hit media groups globally.

 Ryanair systems in Dublin and Cork airports have been impacted by the issues.
-Flights are taking off, but the travellers may be unable to check in online.
+A small number of flights have been cancelled, but travellers may be unable to check in online and have been asked to arrive at the airport three hours before their departure time.

-Aer Lingus is not affected by the global outage, though there may be delays at airports, according to a spokesman for the airline.
+Aer Lingus is not affected by the global outage, though there may be delays at airports, according to a spokeswoman for the airline.

 “The global IT outage is not currently impacting Aer Lingus services with flights mainly operating as normal,” he said.
 “There may be some processing delays at airports so customers should allow extra time for check-in, security, immigration and boarding.
 Customers should check the Aer Lingus website and app for updates.”